About Us

 Gibraltar through the Port Hole!

-Visited Gibraltar on more Cruises than I can remember!
+Visited Gibraltar on more Cruises than I can remember (and for a fortnight in 2010 - see the photos AND again in 2015 for another fortnight)!
 It's a must stop for just about every Cruise to the Med, mainly because of the duty free BUT it's a terrific place to visit anyway.
 Firstly the Island Tours have to be done, the apes are fascinating and there are plenty of other places of historic interest (especially if you're British!).
-The main street in the Town (less than a mile from the Port - free shuttle buses are not allowed by the local taxi / coachdriver's Union so a minibus costing a £1 each way is available) is also full of Historical interest, the Museum and Church are well worth a visit and, if you go far enough (beyond the shops) you'll reach the Trafalgar Cemetery.
+The main street in the Town (less than a mile from the Port - free shuttle buses are not allowed by the local taxi / coachdriver's Union so a minibus costing £1 each way is available, by 2016 £2 each way) is also full of Historical interest, the Museum and Church are well worth a visit and, if you go far enough (beyond the shops) you'll reach the Trafalgar Cemetery.
 Not too many graves from the Battle of Trafalgar but many Military ones from around that period.
 Well worth a visit.

 One more minus point about the QM2.
 Because of it's size it cannot dock and tenders have to be used.
 Tickets are required from the ship and we got ours at 9.30 and had to wait until 10.15 before we could go ashore.
 Coming back was even worse, we got to the Port at 1.15 and the queue was a couple of hundred yards long!
 Back on board shortly after 2.30.
 Not impressed.